 Keep It Clean.
-Like anything that has moving parts, your Redman Power Chair should be cleaned from time to time.
+Like anything that has moving parts, your power wheelchair should be cleaned from time to time.
 You can use a spray bottle with soapy water for general cleaning, but take care to not get water in or around the electronics, motors, and connectors.
 For tougher cleaning, you can use a small amount of WD-40.
-Use computer dust-off to keep all the dust from accumulating on moving parts.
+Use computer dust-off (compressed air in a can) to keep all the dust from accumulating on moving parts.

 Keep It Cool.
-Our power chair can take a lot of abuse, but like anything, heat can take a toll.
+Power chairs can take a lot of abuse, but like anything, heat can take a toll.
 When maneuvering in tight places on soft surfaces (especially carpeting) you are using incredible amounts of energy and that equals heat.
 That heat will shorten the life of the motor and controller on your power chair.
 The key to a long life for your power chair is to minimize this kind of use.

 We hope these simple tips will help keep you and your chair humming a happy tune for many years to come!